Are you looking for the best places to visit in Shropshire? From exploring Ludlow to Iron Bridge, this is what to do in Shropshire!

 If you’re catching the train from London, you go via Crewe, and it takes a little over three hours.

-Places to visit in Shropshire
+Best Places to Visit in Shropshire

 If you’re looking for a few different days out in Shropshire, I’ve grouped these into three areas – Shrewsbury, Ludlow and Iron Bridge.